phydroxide/TechnicalDocs/Linux/Storage/ResizeLuks.md

 # Resize LUKS Partition in VMWare

 I created a disk with a default size, and quickly ran out of space.
+DiskManager does not let you resize from the GUI.
 Here is some documentation on how I resized the disk.

 ## Virtual Disk Resize